bbauska/meta-react-basics/README.md

   alt="SRC (source) folder."
   width="70%" />
 </p>

-For now, the only folder I need to work in as the SRC folder.
+<p>For now, the only folder I need to work in as the SRC folder.</p>

-Don't worry about all these other files and folders.
-Instead, I want you to focus on how to build a component in React.
+<p>Don't worry about all these other files and folders.
+Instead, I want
+you to focus on how to build a component in React.</p>

-To do that, let's have a clean start.
+<p>To do that, let's have a clean start.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s11-e. app.js (46) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->